-The aggregate value of the RRPT conducted pursuant to the shareholders' mandate obtained at the Annual General Meeting held on 24 September 2021 is as follows:
+The aggregate value of the RRPT conducted pursuant to the shareholders' mandate obtained at the Annual General Meeting held on 27 May 2022 is as follows:

-Type of RRPT Related Party Relationship Actual Value Transacted from 1 January 2021 to 31 December 2021 (RM'000) Sale of stones and provision of contract workmanship and other related services by Syarikat Bukit Granite Sdn Bhd to GPL Group GPL Group Sdn Bhd and companies related to Dato' Lim Kim Huat ("GPL Group") Dato' Lim Kim Huat is a Director and Major Shareholder of the Company as well as a director and shareholder of GPL Group.
-1,382
+Type of RRPT Related Party Relationship Actual Value Transacted from 1 January 2022 to 31 December 2022 (RM'000) Sale of stones and provision of contract workmanship and other related services by Syarikat Bukit Granite Sdn Bhd to GPL Group GPL Group Sdn Bhd and companies related to Dato' Lim Kim Huat ("GPL Group") Dato' Lim Kim Huat, the Managing Director and Major Shareholder of the Company, is a director and shareholder of GPL Group.
+1,734

-DIRECTORS' RESPONSIBILITY STATEMENT IN PREPARING THE AUDITED FINANCIAL STATEMENTS
+DIRECTORS' RESPONSIBILITY STATEMENT

+IN PREPARING THE AUDITED FINANCIAL STATEMENTS

-The Board is responsible to ensure that the financial statements are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards, the requirements of Companies Act 2016 and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad so as to give a true and fair view of the financial position of the Group and of the Company as at the financial year ended 31 December 2021 and of their financial performance and cash flows for the financial year then ended.
+The Board is responsible to ensure that the financial statements are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards, the requirements of Companies Act 2016 and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad so as to give a true and fair view of the financial position of the Group and of the Company as at the financial year ended 31 December 2022 and of their financial performance and cash flows for the financial year then ended.